camunda/camunda-bpm-examples/servicetask/soap-service/README.md

+**Note: This Example might not work due to irregularities of the called web service.
+The called SOAP service [Get Weather Forecast](http://www.webservicex.net/globalweather.asmx?op=GetWeather) is known to be down on a regular basis.**

 # SOAP Service Task

 This quickstart demonstrates how to use the built-in SOAP HTTP connector for invoking SOAP services in camunda BPM.
 The example is *classless*, relying entirely on scripting and expression language.
 It makes use of the camunda Connect and the camunda Spin extensions.